 The Society hopes to answer the call of Pope St. John Paul II that 'members of the Church who are active scientists' be of service to those who are attempting to 'integrate the worlds of science and religion in their own intellectual and spiritual lives.'
 The Society will do this through annual conferences, symposia and seminars, discussion groups, lectures, and other activities.

-In its first two years, the SCS grew to over 800 members.
-Over 120 scientists attended its 2018 conference, along with dozens of theologians, philosophers, and historians.
+In its first four years, the SCS grew to 1,2500 members in 50 countries.
+Over 120 scientists attended its 2019 conference, along with dozens of theologians, philosophers, and historians.

 The Society of Catholic Scientists is listed in the Official Catholic Directory and is a 501(c)(3) organization under the Internal Revenue Code.